Maki-Grz/rust-rag-api/README.md

 - Support for updating or deleting passages
 - Optimized passage selection for long documents
 - Integration with more powerful language models

+Note: This project is still in development.
+Some functionnality (docs, structure) may be developed with the help of AI-assisted development tools, but the majority of the code is written by hand.